School Committee - February 06, 2025

 And I know that everyone feels that it was a flawed survey, but I still think there's some directional information.

-The purpose of this was to, the purpose of giving days off for holidays was not to honor a holiday or disrespect someone by not honoring the holiday.
+The purpose of giving days off for holidays was not to honor a holiday or disrespect someone by not honoring the holiday.

 The purpose was based on attendance.

-In that survey, it showed that there was going to be a lack of attendance on Rosh Hashanah day one, Yom Kippur, and a significant chunk but less for Rosh Hashanah day two.
+And in that survey, it showed that there was going to be a lack of attendance on Rosh Hashanah Day 1, Yom Kippur, and a significant chunk, but less, for Rosh Hashanah Day 2.

 And that number was about the same as for Good Friday and Diwali.